tibbe/talks/zurihac-2015/slides.md

 % Johan Tibell
 % May 31, 2015

-# Caveats
+# Goal

-* Much of this is GHC specific.

-* Some of the patterns trade generality/beauty for performance.
-Only use these when needed.

-* The following patterns are guidelines, not rules.
-There are exceptions.
+The goal of this talk is to give you a set of guidelines for writing production quality code.

+These guidelines are based on what we *actually do* in our core libraries (bytestring, text, containers, attoparsec, etc).

-# Reasoning about space usage
+# Preliminaries: reasoning about space usage

 Knowing how GHC represents values in memory is useful because